 International Student Services: International Student Services Office, International Student Association, holiday housing

 International Student Budget: Estimates are based on attendance during fall and spring semesters; students who choose to take courses during the optional summer sessions will incur additional fees.
 Tuition is expected to increase about 5% each year, so it is important to plan accordingly.
-The University offers several different housing and meal plans of varying costs, thus individual expenses will vary somewhat.
+The University offers several different housing and meal plans of varying costs; thus, individual expenses will vary somewhat.
 Estimates for transportation and personal expenses are conservative and will vary depending on your lifestyle and other factors.

-Tuition and Fees $32,620
+Tuition and Fees $33,930

-Room (North Campus Hall) $8,800
+Room and Board (North Campus Hall) $22,540

-Medical Insurance (required) $1,649
+Medical Insurance (required) $1,863

 Test Score Requirements: TOEFL (76 iBT, 540 paper) or 6.0 IELTS; other EP tests will be considered on a case-by-case basis.

-Application Deadlines and Fees: Rolling admission; $50 application fee
+Application Deadlines and Fees: Rolling admission; $30 application fee